ermix3/calculator-nuxt-app/README.md

 ### What I learned

 I learn to use tailwindcss and nuxt, setup up multiple themes.
+Nuxt 3 doesn't work well with github pages, we used vercel instead.
+This is because Nuxt is server side rendered and github pages is great for hosting static sites or client side rendered apps.

 ```js
 pressedKey.value = eval(pressedKey.value);